resoluteworks/invirt/docs/docs/framework/data-querying/example.md

 To convert `total-order-value` to a `DataFilter` we start with http4k built-in `Query.optional("total-order-value")` and then call Invirt's `.filter` to specify the lambda returning a `DataFilter` for the current value of this parameter.
-In our case, we have `when` clause defining explicitly what filter is produced for each value (or `null` if the passed value doesn't match any of them).
+In our case, we have a `when` clause defining explicitly what filter is produced for each value, or `null` if the passed value doesn't match any of them.

 #### Handling status
 Http4k's built-ins lensing is used again to convert the parameter to `OrderStatus` enum values and specify that it can